reneelindsay/qa-questions/README.md

 Question 6 comes from [softwaretestingfundamentals.com](http://softwaretestingfundamentals.com/test-plan/)

+In order to refine my understanding of testing terms and concepts, I've written each question and its answer in my own words.

 Additional resources, as well as my own contributions, will appear as this list grows and evolves.